UCF vs. UConn NCAA Football Odds, Plays and Insights | November 20, 2021

 UCF Stats and Trends

-- The Knights covered the spread in their only game when favored by 30.5 points or more.
+- UCF has three wins against the spread in 10 games this year.

-- UCF's games this year have gone over the total in six out of 10 opportunities (60%).
+- UCF's games this year have gone over the point total in 60% of its opportunities (six times in 10 games with a set point total).

-- UCF is 1-1 against the spread and 2-0 overall when the team churns out over 441.3 yards.
+- In games that UCF churns out more than 441.3 yards, the team is 1-1 against the spread and 2-0 overall.

 - The Knights have turned the ball over 14 times this season, two more turnovers than the Huskies have forced (12).